 Keene is a somewhat small city located in the state of Texas.
 With a population of 6,181 people and two constituent neighborhoods, Keene is the 307th largest community in Texas.

-The per capita income in Keene in 2010 was $15,293, which is low income relative to Texas and the nation.
-This equates to an annual income of $61,172 for a family of four.
+The per capita income in Keene in 2010 was $17,252, which is lower middle income relative to Texas, and low income relative to the rest of the US.
+This equates to an annual income of $69,008 for a family of four.
 However, Keene contains both very wealthy and poor people as well.
-Keene also has one of the higher rates of people living in poverty in the nation, with 34.93% of its population below the federal poverty line.

-Keene is a somewhat ethnically-diverse city.
+Keene is an extremely ethnically-diverse city.
 The people who call Keene home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Keene, accounting for 36.79% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Keene residents report their race to be White, followed by Black or African-American.
-Keene also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 46.13% of the city’s residents.
-Important ancestries of people in Keene include Irish, English, Welsh, and African.
+Important ancestries of people in Keene include German, African, Welsh, and English.

 The most common language spoken in Keene is English.
 Other important languages spoken here include Spanish and Pacific Island languages.